-You can easily replace the shrimp with chicken if you don't eat shellfish.
+You can easily replace the shrimp with chicken if you don't eat shellfish or even use cauliflower if you don't eat meat.
 Just cut up chicken breast into one inch chunks and follow the same steps!

 - For the Pickled Radishes: